 YOUR CURRENT ANIMALS

-How many cats do you have and do they have claws?
-Are they indoor or outdoor?
+How many indoor & outdoor cats do you have and do they have claws?

-Where is your dog when you're out of the house?
+Where is your dog when you're out or away from town?

 YOUR NEWLY ADOPTED DOG:

-Are you open to color, sex, mix, age, or a bonded pair?
+Are you open to color, sex, mix, age, bonded pair?

-Rescue dogs can have separation anxiety, leash reactiving, dog aggression we don't know about.
-How will you handle this?
+Rescue dogs can have separation anxiety, leash reactiving, dog aggression - how would you handle this?